FACorreiaa/go-poi-au-suggestions/MVP.md

 You've got a fantastic foundation for your MVP!
 The core loop of fetching user context, feeding it to the AI, and getting a structured response for a city is in place.

 For an MVP, the goal is to deliver core value quickly and get user feedback.
-Let's look at what "core value" means for WanderWiseAI and what small additions would significantly enhance that.
+Let's look at what "core value" means for Loci and what small additions would significantly enhance that.

 **Current MVP Strengths (Based on your code and description):**